Dyz598/pandawa-docs/getting-started/basics.md

 The class above will register parts of our code to the application.
 We implement the `HasPluginInterface` if we have specific parts of our code to be registered.
-The `ImportRouteAnnotationPlugin` will instruct to specifically register routes that have the route annotation that will be explained soon.
+The `ImportRouteAnnotationPlugin` will instruct to specifically register routes from classes that have the route annotation which will be explained soon.

 Register the class/bundle above by putting it in the `config/bundles.php` array